Organizing Piles of Mail

 7 Simple Steps to Sort through the Mail

-1. Who gets the mail and who opens the mail in your family?
-Who pays the bills and who files the paperwork?
-The answers to those questions are super important.
+1. Who who opens the mail in your family?
+Who pays the bills and files any permanent paper?
+It’s best if one spouse or one person takes this job on.
+Dividing up the tasks leaves room for inconsistency and error.
+So if you or your spouse has a stronger organizational background give this job to whoever will have a a better handle on it.
 An organizing system is built around and set up for the family member who is responsible to sort and go through the mail.
 That person should be present during the actual organizing and cleaning up process.
 This ensures any system or decisions made on what to keep or toss is enforced and understood.
-Tasks involving the mail include: retrieving the mail, opening it, tossing items, sorting it, paying bills, and finally filing paperwork.
-Decision making and sorting is important in these steps.
-It’s best if one spouse or one person takes this job on.
-Dividing up the tasks leaves room for inconsistency and error.
-So if you or your spouse has a stronger organizational background give this job to whoever will have a a better handle on it.

 2. Start with the newest mail first.
 If there’s mail there from months ago or even a year or two ago, start with today’s mail or yesterday’s mail.
 This will change current habits and systems to ensure going forward that processing mail will be better.
 The old piles, bags, and drawers of paper in the basement aren’t going anywhere.
 Work from front to back with mail.